-The examinations officer will ensure that all access arrangements resources are provided to pupils e.g. overlays, enlarged print papers, accommodation and other concessions.
+The examinations officer will ensure that all access arrangements resources are provided to pupils e.g. overlays, enlarged print papers, accommodation and other concessions, 25% extra time and 10% for EAL learners.

 Concessions are Identified on our individual teacher class page using a hover function & at the end of the individual pupil row.